seek-oss/skuba/docs/deep-dives/pnpm.md

 # end managed by skuba
 ```

-From the previous example, this will produce the following `node_modules` layout which means that our integrations will now be able to find `prettier` in `node_modules/prettier` like before.
+From the previous example, this will produce the following `node_modules` layout,
+allowing external integrations to find `prettier` in `node_modules/prettier` as before.

 ```
 node_modules